The Upanishads refer to two kinds of knowledge: Para Vidya (परा विद्या) and Apara Vidya (अपरा विद्या):

 The profound and repeated meditation on the Mahavakyas and/or Guru Updesha to realize the identity of Atman and Brahman is called Nididhyasana (निदिध्यासन) (8th house).

-All this can be done once, the internal Shuddhi or purity of practitioner has been established.
+All this can be done once, the internal Shuddhi or purity of practitioner, has been established.

 Upanishads (Mandukya Upanishad), Aranyakas, Brahma Sutra (ब्रह्म सूत्र) & Bhagwat Gita etc.

-2. Aparaa Vidya (अपरा विद्या): is considered lower knowledge as compared to Paraa Vidya because it is material.
+2. Apara Vidya (अपरा विद्या): is considered lower knowledge as compared to Paraa Vidya because it is material.
 It is of the intellect and the senses and comprises all empirical (verifiable by observation or experience) and objective knowledge.

 It is, therefore, limited to the finite world.
 Empirical knowledge presupposes a knower, the things to know, and the act of knowing.

 It only helps one to know, live, and do well in Maya.
-Maya or this world is actually an illusion or untruth and keeps on changing with time.
+Maya or this world, is actually an illusion or untruth and keeps on changing with time.

 In this category comes all our worldly knowledge of science, technology, arts, music, commerce, management, mathematics, geography, history, medicine, languages, astronomy, astrology,